Auditions

 No appointment necessary for AEA actors.

-Non-union actors interested in auditioning should submit their picture and resume, to casting@capitalrep.org and will be seen as time permits.
+Non-union actors interested in auditioning should submit their picture and resume to casting@capitalrep.org and will be seen as time permits.

-By Maggie Mancinelli-Cahill & Jill Rafferty-Weinisch
+By Maggie Mancinelli-Cahill

-Director Margaret E. Hall
+Directed by Margaret E. Hall

-First Rehearsal: January 9, 2025
+First Rehearsal: February 9, 2026

 Equity’s contracts prohibit discrimination.
 Equity is committed to diversity and encourages all its employers to engage in a policy of equal employment opportunity designed to promote a positive model of inclusion.
 As such, Equity encourages performers of all ethnicities, gender identities, and ages, as well as performers with disabilities, to attend every audition.